 Your courses will be research-oriented, and you will receive specialized training typically available only to graduate students at large institutions.
-Hamilton is one of the rare undergraduate institutions that offer a geoarchaeology major: As a major, you may get an opportunity to conduct field research in geology and archaeology at sites in the Florida Keys, Hawaii or the European Alps.
+Hamilton is one of the rare undergraduate institutions that offer a geoarchaeology major: As a major, you may conduct field research in geology and archaeology at sites in the Florida Keys, Hawaii or the European Alps.
 You’ll regularly do field work in Central New York.
-You may conduct research with faculty members that leads to publication in a scholarly journal or presentation at a conference.
+Your research with faculty members may lead to publication in a scholarly journal or a presentation at a conference.